box/developer.box.com/content/guides/metadata/0-index.md

 </ImageFrame>

-Metadata consists of key/value pairs are assigned to a file or a folder.
+Metadata consists of key/value pairs that are assigned to a file or a folder.
 For example, an important contract may have the key/value pairs of `clientNumber: 820183` and `clientName: bioMedicalCorp`.